 Let’s add some golden color to the image with the keyword iridescent gold.

-The gold comes out great!
+The gold comes out great in a few places!

 Lighting

-This complete our example prompt.
+This completes our example prompt.

 Remarks